-At first glance, one could be forgiven for believing that Iceland’s ski slopes and resorts lack the excitement of their international counterparts.
+At first glance, you could be forgiven for believing that Iceland’s ski slopes and resorts lack the excitement of their international counterparts.
 After all, Iceland is a fairly small country, with only a handful of ski resorts limited to operating from November to May.
 In truth, however, the skiing and snowboarding culture in Iceland is very much alive and growing, with a fantastic reputation for backcountry carving and ski mountaineering.

-Skiing is, by and large, considered the more popular and accessible path, the fundamentals of which can be mastered in a day or two.
-Skiers are positioned front facing, which means for an all round peripheral vision, and have a large degree of autonomy when it comes to moving their legs.
+Skiing is, by and large, considered the more popular and accessible path, and you can master its fundamentals in a day or two.
+Skiing's front-facing position gives you an ideal sight-line and a large degree of autonomy for moving your legs.
 Balance is also considerably easy to pick up, the ski poles acting as both a means to counterweight and propel.

 Whatever decision one ultimately goes with, skiing and snowboarding instructors are forever on hand to teach the fundamentals of the sport, boost confidence and offer advice on the best way to overcome difficult technical challenges.

-These in partnership with a first aid kit could be the difference between life and death on the mountain.
-As with riding anywhere on the planet, one should always be highly aware of the dangers, be it from the terrain, the conditions or the sport itself.
+These, in partnership with a first aid kit, could be the difference between life and death on the mountain.
+As with riding anywhere on the planet, one should always be highly aware of the dangers, be it from the terrain, the conditions, or the sport itself.

 Most visitors to Iceland will make the capital city, Reykjavík, their first port of call.
-Though skiing in the south-west is generally regarded as less thrilling than in the North, the Bláfjöll Ski Resort still offers plenty for the average skier and snowboarder.
+Though skiing in the southwest is generally regarded as less thrilling than in the North, the Bláfjöll Ski Resort still offers plenty for the average skier and snowboarder.

 As will all ski resorts in Iceland, opening days and times are highly dependent on the weather and snow conditions.
 Bláfjöll has, in the past, been known to open to the public as early as November.

-When open, it's generally open from Monday to Friday from 14-21, and from 10-17 during weekends.
+When open, it generally operates from Monday to Friday from 14:00-21:00, and from 10:00-17:00 during weekends.

-From January, riders can expect full days shredding on the mountain side.
+From January, riders can expect full days shredding on the mountainside.
 Just remember that old Icelandic saying… “If you don’t like the weather here, just wait for 5 minutes.”
 There’s no knowing what those Norse weather Gods are thinking!

-For those less willing or able to take to the wild, Dalvík Ski Resort will, weather permitting, often open a backcountry run right next to the resort itself, presenting the chance to experience the backcountry without straying too far from civilisation.
+For those less willing or able to take to the wild, Dalvík Ski Resort will, weather permitting, often open a backcountry run right next to the resort itself, presenting the chance to experience the backcountry without straying too far from civilization.